Tpaga/tpaga-ruby/README.md

 # returns a Tpaga::CreditCard object, raise error if not
 ```

-you can get the credit card of a customer:
+you can get the credit card of customers:

 ```ruby
 credit_card = Tpaga::CreditCardApi.get_credit_card_by_id 'customer_id', 'credit_card_id'
 # return a Tpaga::CreditCard object, raise error if not
 ```

-You can delete the credit card of a customer:
+You can delete the credit card of customers:

 ```ruby
 Tpaga::CreditCardApi.delete_credit_card_by_id 'customer_id', 'credit_card_id'
 # return nil if success, raise error if not
 ```

-You can add a credit card charge:
+You can charge a credit card:

 ```ruby
 # build the charge object